 Fiona’s rendition of Tiny is amazing.
 She perfectly captured this mountain of a man who’s known for being the biggest and toughest member of the Osprey’s crew, but who’s also known for the pain of his former life.
-His facial expression manages to be both stoic and sombre, with just the right amount of inquisitive suspicion.
-If there’s a killer among the crew, Tiny’s not going to let them beat him…
+His facial expression manages to be both stoic and sombre, with just the right amount of suspicion.
+If there’s a killer among the crew, Tiny’s not going to let them get him first…

 Christopher Cross | The Cannoneer